nurdinspired/nurd-inspired-blog/content/posts/2018-09-30-mssql-on-macos.md

 ![Docker Sql Image Terminal](/uploads/post/2018-09-30-mssql-on-macos/docker_mac_sqlImage_pull.png)

 Now we need to run the container to setup the SQL instance.
-Remeber the back slashes below indicate a new line or else you can just type this all on one line without the backslashes.
+Remember the back slashes below indicate a new line or else you can just type this all on one line without the backslashes.

 ```
 sudo docker run -e 'ACCEPT_EULA=Y' -e 'SA_PASSWORD=<YourStrong!Passw0rd>' \